 (And that’s the only way you can read it.
 If you choose not to read it literally then it quickly becomes all up to you which bits are literal and which aren’t.
 And you get yourself onto dangerous ground very quickly.)

-In fact, the Bible says that Jesus made everything 4000 years before he was “born”.
-Jesus always existed, even before the creation of the world.
+In fact, the Bible says that Yeshua made everything 4,000 years before he was “born”.
+Yeshua always existed, even before the creation of the world.

 The order of creation as detailed by Moses in Genesis 1 is inconsistent with “big bang” theory.
 The Bible says that the Earth was made on the first day, but the Sun, the Moon and the stars weren’t made until the 4th day.
 So it’s going to be a bit of a stretch if you think you can accommodate modern evolutionary thinking with the Bible.